Link your Outlook, Hotmail, or Microsoft 365 account to SwarmMarshal

 Work or school account says the admin must approve.
 Microsoft 365 tenants can

 block personal app registrations.
-Ask your IT admin to grant consent for the app, or register it
+Ask your IT admin to grant delegated consent for mail read/write,

 Sign-in says IMAP is disabled.
 Microsoft 365 disables IMAP for some mailbox